chef-partners/omnibus-marketplace/README.md

 None, when passing a string to the command it will attempt to configure the host's FQDN to the string that is passed.
 If nothing is passed it will return the current FQDN.

+### Trim Actions DB
+`chef-marketplace-ctl trim-actions-db` will trim the actions database to prevent accidental over-filling of the disk.
+This command is run on regular intervals via cron.

+#### Options
+`-s, --size` The desired size of the Analytics database configured role
+`-l, --log` The location of the trimmer log file
+`-i, --interval` How often the trimmer is running

+### Test
+`chef-marketplace-ctl test` Perform's unit and functional tests to validate a successful package installation and working build.
+This is run in our development continuous delivery pipeline to ensure the package works as expected.

 Kitchen-based Build Environment
 -------------------------------